The impressive 24.5-acre Millennium Park sits in the Loop area of Chicago, not far from the shore of Lake Michigan.

-The gardens pictured are also the location for the famous Chicago Christmas tree which get officially lit at the end of the Magnificent Mile Parade that takes places in late November.
+The gardens pictured are also the location for the famous Chicago Christmas tree which gets officially lit at the end of the Magnificent Mile Parade that takes place in late November.

-Be sure to check out our guided Holiday Tour that runs during late November through December 24th.
+Be sure to check out our guided Holiday Tour that runs from late November through December 24th.

 Assembled with nearly 200 stainless steel plates, Kapoor’s sculpture cost $26 million dollars to complete.

-Anish Kapoor is an English sculptor, having studied at Hornsey College of Art and Chelsea School of Art Design.
+Anish Kapoor is an English sculptor, who has studied at Hornsey College of Art and Chelsea School of Art Design.